ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 We designed ss3sim to be reproducible, flexible, and rapid.
-*Reproducible*: ss3sim allows for the simulation to be documented in code and plain-text control files and allows for random seeds to be set prior to generating observation and process error.
+*Reproducible*: ss3sim allows for the simulation to be documented in R code and plain-text control files and allows for random seeds to be set prior to generating observation and process error.
-Simulations are therefore repeatable.
+Simulations are therefore repeatable across platforms using freely-available, open-source software.
-*Flexible*: ss3sim can implement all possible configurations of SS3.
+*Flexible*: ss3sim inherits the flexibility of SS3 and can implement many available stock assessment configurations by modifying built-in generic life-history models.
 Further, ss3sim summarizes the entire simulation into comma-separated-value (`.csv`) files allowing for the output to be easily processed in nearly any statistical software, including R.
 Finally, the ss3sim code is written under a GPL-3 license and can be freely modified.
 *Rapid*: ss3sim relies on SS3,
-which uses ADMB as a backend optimization platform --- the most rapid and robust optimization software available [@fournier2012]. ss3sim also facilitates the deployment of simulations across multiple computers or computer cores, thereby accelerating computation.
+which uses AD Model Builder as a backend optimization platform --- the most rapid and robust optimization software available [@fournier2012]. ss3sim also facilitates the deployment of simulations across multiple computers or computer cores, thereby accelerating computation.
+Lastly, ss3sim utilizes the r4ss package (@r4ss2013) suite of tools already published for reading/writing files and processing result data for the user.
 <!--Finally, the package provides a number of visualization functions-->
 <!--to quickly explore simulation output.-->